Utah-CS3550-Fall-2023/assignments/hw4.md

 You can exit Nano with `Ctrl+X`; it'll ask you whether you want to save changes, and you can press ENTER to indicate that you do.

-Edit the file until it contains the following text:
+Edit the file until it contains the following text *and nothing else*:

     server {
         listen 80 default_server;